mk0/infectionchain_tracking/README.md

 # Functionality

-- User-Registration
+- Account management
-- User-Authentication
+- Authentication
-- QR-Code generation for users to scan each other
+- Creation of QR Code data
-- When users scan each other, the geolocation of this scan will be persisted
+- Connecting accounts based on scanned QR Code data and current geolocations
-- Users can set their health status to 'infected'
+- User can mark himself as infected or healthy
-- Users can retrieve locations, which infected users got close to and thereby know, if they may have been infected as well
+- Other users can evaluate, if their geolocations got close to an infected user within a given period of time

 # License